the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Fixes situation in block editor where a default organizer would not persist after being saved.
+[ECP-1061]

 = [6.0.10] TBD =

 * Fix - Prevent event save processing from being interrupted in cases of partial WPML activation where a language code is missing.
 [ECP-1442]